 It also meant that the time spent searching for information about the mystery illness plaguing her father, son, and herself could now be focused on understanding DM2 and finding the best way to address the many problems that come with it.

-Myotonic invited Judy to tell her story at its Patient-Focused Drug Development meeting held during the 2016 Myotonic Annual Conference.
+MDF invited Judy to tell her story at its Patient-Focused Drug Development meeting held during the 2016 MDF Annual Conference.
 The day-long meeting with senior officials from the U.S. Food and Drug Administration (FDA), over one hundred patients and family members, academic scientists and industry professionals was convened to improve the agency’s understanding of the issues myotonic dystrophy patients face and what they hoped for from eventual therapies.
 During the meeting, Judy told FDA officials about the tremors and spasms that were violent enough to toss her out of bed.
 She explained the brain fog she experienced that caused her to get lost while driving familiar roads to her home.
 And she told them how her memory, once sharp, had begun to fail.
 She lived with ongoing pain that radiated from her head in the form of migraines, and caused burning pain in her feet.
 She explained that it hurts to breathe, speak, stand, sit, or roll over in bed.

 “The fatigue steals the most from me,” she told FDA officials.
 “I'm pretty tough and can handle almost anything, but the exhaustion never, ever gives me a break.
 It's my shadow, my evil beast that never leaves.
 Looking back, I realize how much this has taken from me and my family.”